In my second class my ‘scribble’ painting had taken off in the wrong direction.

 The first step was to gesso over my fish transfers and add a blue glaze back onto the gessoed section.
 I still had no idea of what to do with it so I took a photo of the newly gessoed painting and put it into Photoshop.

 There I added some big swirls but none of them looked quite right with the centred design.
 One thing I had liked on the painting earlier was the look of the pale bluish drips of the medium before it dried.
-So maybe I could add some interesting ‘drips’ to the painting?
+So I thought maybe I could add some interesting ‘drips’ to the painting?
 In Photoshop I layered a photo of some ‘drippy’ graffiti over the painting.
-This was much better, but not something I could duplicate via paint.
+This was much better, but not something possible to duplicate via paint.

 I did some more experimentation in Photoshop with the same drippy graffiti shot.

-Looking at these images, I think I will add a second panel to this and try for a two panel painting.
+Looking at these images, I thought that I will add a second panel to this and try for a two panel painting.

 Our super instructor’s site: http://jeannekrabbendam.com/ On her site she has her work and offers lots of different workshops and courses.